-Judge Trauger does not permit telephone conferences with her law clerks, though she may, on rare occasions, have her law clerks initiate contact with counsel about an administrative matter.
+Judge Campbell does not permit telephone conferences with his law clerks, though he may, on rare occasions, have his law clerks initiate contact with counsel about an administrative matter.

 E. Pro Se Litigants

 Pro se litigants are expected to follow the Local Rules and these guidelines, as are all parties represented by counsel.